Consumer edition active

 • Untreated hearing impairment can impede a child's verbal, social, and emotional development.

 Hearing impairment is relatively common among children.
-About 1.9% of children have trouble hearing, and permanent hearing loss is found in more than 1 out of every 1,000 children screened for hearing loss, whether or not they have symptoms.
+In 2020 in the United States, hearing loss was found in about 2 out of every 1,000 infants screened for hearing loss, whether or not they had symptoms.
+About 2% of children report they have trouble hearing.
 Hearing impairment is slightly more common among boys.

 Not recognizing and treating impairment can seriously impair a child’s ability to speak and understand language.
-The impairment can lead to failure in school, teasing by peers, social isolation, and emotional difficulties.
+The impairment can lead to failure in school, teasing by peers, social isolation, emotional difficulties, and problems in adulthood.

 (See also Hearing Loss in adults.)

 When a baby is infected with CMV in the uterus, it is called congenital CMV infection.
 Congenital CMV infection is the most common congenital viral infection in the United States.
 Infected newborns can be born with hearing loss and many other problems.
 Hearing loss can also develop later in children who were infected immediately before, during, or shortly after birth.
+Screening for CMV is being gradually incorporated into newborn screening examinations in the United States and internationally.

 Genetic defects are also common causes.
 Some genetic defects cause hearing loss that is evident at birth.
 Other genetic defects cause hearing loss that develops over time.

-In older children, other causes include head injury, loud noise (including loud music), use of certain drugs that can damage the ears (such as aminoglycoside antibiotics or thiazide diuretics), certain viral infections (such as mumps), tumors or injuries affecting the auditory nerve, injury by pencils or other foreign objects that become stuck deep in the ear, and, rarely, a malfunction of the body's immune system that causes the body to attack its own tissues (autoimmune disorder).
+In older children, other causes include head injury, loud noise (including loud music), use of certain medications that can damage the ears (such as aminoglycoside antibiotics or thiazide diuretics), certain viral infections (such as mumps), tumors or injuries affecting the auditory nerve, injury by pencils or other foreign objects that become stuck deep in the ear, and, rarely, a malfunction of the body's immune system that causes the body to attack its own tissues (autoimmune disorder).

 Risk Factors for Hearing Impairment in Children